Formal power series for asymptotically hyperbolic Bach-flat metrics: Higher dimensions

-Setting $x=0$ in \eqref{eq5.3}, we obtain $0=-(n-4)(n-3)\tracefree_{h_0} h^{(2)}(0)+\LWT\big\vert_{x=0}$.
-But at $x=0$ the only lower weight terms that can contribute are those that depend only on $h_0$ and $h'(0)$.
-This yields \eqref{eq5.2} with $s=2$.
-Now differentiate \eqref{eq5.3} $s$ times with respect to $x$ and set $x=0$ (and of course set $B=0$).
-Observe that $s$ derivatives of a lower weight term will still be of lower weight than $\tracefree_{h_x} h_x^{(s)}$, and so cannot contain a term with $s$ or more $x$-derivatives of $h_x$ unless multiplied by a positive power of $x$.
-As a result, the non-zero contributions to the lower weight terms that survive when we set $x=0$ will have at most $(s-1)$ $x$-derivatives. \end{proof}
+for $s\ge 2$, where $F$ denotes a tracefree symmetric $(0,2)$-tensor ($F$ is a generic notation, not meant to denote the same $F$ as elsewhere).

-The $F$ in the above lemma is not meant to be the same one as in Lemma \ref{lemma4.2}; it changes with dimension.
-We will also use $F$ to denote distinct functions (more precisely, distinct sections of tensor bundles, with different numbers of functional arguments) below.
-The analogue of Corollary \ref{corollary4.3} for $n\ge 5$ is tedious to write out but its content is straightforward.
+We can then obtain the analogue of Corollary \ref{corollary4.3} for $n\ge 5$, which is tedious to write out but its content is straightforward.
 It says that the tracefree parts of the coefficients $h^{(k)}(0)$ are either free data or functions of lower order free data.
+The free data are $h_0$, $h'(0)$, $h^{(n-2)}(0)$, $h^{(n-1)}(0)$, and the traces $\trace_{h_0}h^{(r)}$ for all $r$.
+For example, for $n=5$ dimensions, we have